SaumyajeetDas/JOD/README.md

-# Bypass Microsoft Defender in Windows 11 and get a Reverse Meterpreter Shell with a simple C++ code to genrate the exe file and a Python code for XOR Encryption of shellcode.
+# Bypass Microsoft Defender in Windows 11 and get a Reverse Meterpreter Shell with help of a C++ code to genrate an exe file that is able to fool ANTIVIRUSES and a Python code for XOR Encryption of shellcode.